qbcore-framework/qb-target/TEMPLATES.md

           if IsPedAPlayer(entity) then return false end -- This will return false if the entity interacted with is a player and otherwise returns true
           TriggerEvent('testing:event', 'test')
         end,
-        canInteract = function(entity) -- This will check if you can interact with it, this won't show up if it returns false, this is OPTIONAL if IsPedAPlayer(entity) then return false end -- This will return false if the entity interacted with is a player and otherwise returns true return true
+        canInteract = function(entity, distance, data) -- This will check if you can interact with it, this won't show up if it returns false, this is OPTIONAL if IsPedAPlayer(entity) then return false end -- This will return false if the entity interacted with is a player and otherwise returns true return true
         end,